 Lockers are located in the halls and will be assigned to students at the start of each school year.
 Students will properly use their lockers and keep them in good condition.
 Nothing should be taped, posted, or in any other way fastened to the outside of lockers, unless approved by the principal or dean of students.
-Nor should there be writing of any kind on the lockers.
+Nor should there be writing of any kind on/in the lockers.
 Students are not allowed to "jam" their lockers open.
+Damage to locks or lockers due to jamming will be billed to the students.

 - 1. These lockers are to be used for coats, books, etc...
 The P.E./athletic lockers should be used for P.E./athletic equipment. - 2.
 Students will not change lockers or share lockers without permission of the principal.
 Do not share lockers with someone else.
 Problems arise from this arrangement.
 Money or valuables should not be kept in your locker.
 The school accepts no responsibility for articles lost or stolen from lockers.
 Students will keep their lockers locked at all times.
 Lockers are the property of the school district and may be inspected at any time. - 3.
 P.E./athletic lockers should be used for P.E./athletic equipment.
 While visiting teams are using the locker room students are not to be in that locker room for any reason.
 Students should anticipate the arrival of other teams.
 Students are not to return to their hallway lockers after extracurricular activities unless supervised by their coach.
 Bring your gear to your athletic locker, or extracurricular area.
-Inspection of the interior of lockers may be conducted by school authorities for any reason at any time, without notice, without student consent, and without a search warrant.
+Inspection of the interior of lockers may be conducted by school authorities for any reason at any time, without notice, without student consent, and without a search warrant. - 4.
+All items that fit into lockers and P.E./Athletic lockers must be placed inside of the lockers.
+Any items found outside of the locker on the floor, benches, etc. will be placed in the lost and found.